crt25/collimator/docs/guides/add-new-analysis.md

 };
 ```

-#### How to add a new distance metric
+#### Adding a new distance metric

-To add a new distance metric for automatic grouping, you need to:
+To add a new distance metric for automatic grouping, you must:

-1. Give the metric a name and add it to the `DistanceType` enum defined in `src/components/dashboard/hooks/ast-distance/distance-type.ts`.
+1. Add a new value to `DistanceType` enum defined in `src/components/dashboard/hooks/ast-distance/distance-type.ts`.
-2. Create a dedicated file in `src/components/dashboard/hooks/ast-distance/`
+2. Create a new file in `src/components/dashboard/hooks/ast-distance/`
-3. Implement the algorithm as a function with the signature
+3. Implement a function with the signature

   ```typescript
   (a: AstNode, b: AstNode): Promise<number>
   ```

-4. Modify `src/components/dashboard/hooks/ast-distance/index.ts` so that `getAstDistance` calls your new distance metric when the matching enum value is provided.
+1. Update `src/components/dashboard/hooks/ast-distance/index.ts` so that `getAstDistance` calls your new metric.
-5. (Optionally) Modify the `useAutomaticGrouping` hook to use your new metric.
+2. (Optionally) Update `useAutomaticGrouping` hook to expose your metric.

-##### Example Distance Metric (Zhang-Shasha)
+##### Example for distance metric (Zhang-Shasha)

 ```typescript
 // Input parameters for the external library.